 During your “me” time, don’t let anything bother you or distract you: concentrate fully on yourself.
 Only by taking care of yourself will you have the strength and energy to take care of others.

 Pets and small children have relatively basic needs: they eat when they are hungry and sleep when they are tired.
 Let them be an example to you.
 Are you tired?
 Then listen to your body and go to sleep.
 Is your body malnourished?
 Give it the healthy food it needs.
 Are you thirsty?
 Drink water.
 Sometimes thinking less and simply acting is the best method to take care of yourself.

 This article was translated from German to English by Christie Sacco.
-You can read the original here: Selbstfürsorge: So lernst du, besser mit dir umzugehen.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Selbstfürsorge: So lernst du, besser mit dir umzugehen.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.